 What is sweat equity?

-Sweat equity is the volunteer time participants invest in earning the right to purchase their Habitat house with a low-interest mortgage.
-Following approval by the selection committee, the applicant must complete 300 hours of sweat equity.
+Sweat equity is the volunteer time participants invest in earning the right to purchase their Habitat house with an affordable mortgage.
+Following approval into the program, the applicant must complete 300 hours of sweat equity hours.
 All sweat equity hours must be completed before pre-approved partners are able to purchase their house.

 What kinds of houses does Habitat build or remodel?

-We build one to five-bedroom, wood frame houses with approximately 900 to 1200 square feet depending on the family size.
+We typically build two to five bedrooms, wood frame houses with approximately 900 to 1500 square feet depending on the family size.
 Remodel house square footage and amenities vary.
-A stove, refrigerator, washer, dryer, and dishwasher are provided with most houses.
-One and ½ bathrooms are standard.
+An electric range, microwave, refrigerator, washer, dryer, and dishwasher are provided with most houses.
+One and ½ or two bathrooms are standard.
 Often Habitat houses or remodel houses are attached, and share walls.
 Habitat houses can be condominiums, duplexes, multiplexes, or single dwelling.
 Newly constructed houses do not have garages, basements or usable attics.
 Habitat builds and sells simple, decent houses.

 Do applicants get to choose the location or design of the home?

 No. Habitat does not build custom houses.
 Habitat will choose the size of the house based on household size and makeup.
-We expect two children of the same gender to share a bedroom.
+We expect two children of the same gender to share a bedroom if they are close in age.
 The location of the house is dependent upon where Habitat is building or remodeling houses.
-The locations available will usually be discussed during the homeownership application meetings during the application process.
+The locations available will usually be discussed during the homeownership application process.

 How much will the Habitat house cost?